csbuja/DataCleaningProject/README.md

 # CS513: Theory & Practice of Data Cleaning Project

-#### MCS-DS program at the University of Illinois at Urbana-Champaign – Fall 2023
+#### MCS-DS program at the University of Illinois at Urbana-Champaign – Summer 2023

 ## Team